 Keep emergency contact details

 The ride leader, co-leaders, and assistants should have an emergency contact for each rider.
-Riders may need to sign an insurance waiver if the ride is organized by a bike shop or cycling club.
+If a bike shop or cycling club organizes the ride, riders may need to sign an insurance waiver.

 Identify any riders with special needs, allergies, or pre-existing conditions.
 This information is vital in case of injury and may prevent further harm and avoid grievances later.